ikarus-project/ikarus/docs/website/01_framework/observer.md

 unSubscribe(...) // (4)!
 ```

-1. Subscribes to one specific message.
+1. Subscribe to one specific message.
 2. Subscribes to all the messages in `enum`.
 3. Multiple observers can subscribe at once.
 4. Unsubscribe from specific messages or all messages.